H2O-Blue/AHS64/README.md

 - 9 out of 10 doctors DON'T recommend this.
 Turns out one of them is psychotic.
 - WARNING: Do NOT import the actual `num2words` package from PyPI alongside this one.
 Unless you enjoy watching namespaces fight to the death.

+Fun fact: The real `num2words` package converts numbers into words.
+This fake `num2words` converts absurdly huge numbers back into words.
+Together, they form a cursed yin-yang of Python APIs.

 ## License
 This project is licensed under the Unlicense.
 Translation: anyone can use it, for anything, without restrictions.